 Why we ❤️ it

-Bacalao con Papas is one of our culinary treasures, and the popularity of bacalao guisado goes back to the times of La Conquista.
-Yes, it is possible that codfish, along with casabe, is one of our oldest dishes.
+Bacalao guisado is one of our oldest culinary treasures, and the popularity of bacalao guisado goes back to the times of La Conquista.
+Yes, codfish, along with casabe, is one of our most ancestral foods.

 Bacalao guisado con papa.

 At my paternal home, Bacalao con papa was always served with Moro de habichuelas (rice and beans), some avocado slices were a must, and sometimes mami served Tostones (fried ripe plantains) or Plátanos amarillos fritos (fried ripe plantains).

 - Keep an eye on the pot when the bacalao is boiling, as it may overboil (just like milk) if the temperature is too high.

 - If you use tomato paste instead of tomato sauce, add an extra cup of water when you add the tomato paste.

 - Soaking the fish overnight helps rehydrate it better, and eliminate excess salt without having to boil it for a very long time.

 About our recipe